cheesegrits/filament-google-maps/README.md

 	/*
 	 | Log channel to use, default is 'null' (no logging), set to your desired channel from logging.php if you want
 	 | logs.
-Typically only useful for debugging, or if youw ant to keep track of a scheduled geocoding task.
+Typically only useful for debugging, or if you want to keep track of a scheduled geocoding task.
 	 */
 	'log' => [
 		'channel' => env('FILAMENT_GOOGLE_MAPS_LOG_CHANNEL', 'null'),